anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Mind is everything: muscle, pieces of rubber.
-All that I am, I am because of my mind.
+Quote: History is written by the victors.

-By: Paavo Nurmi
+By: Winston Churchill